-I currently teach on the Sustainable Design master course in Design School supporting the students through the delivery of teaching activities, tutorials, and formative and summative feedback during the following modules:
+I currently teach on the Sustainable Design master course supporting the students in their learning through the delivery of workshop-based learning activities, lectures, tutorials, and formative and summative feedback, in particular for following modules:

 Creative Futures DE7301 – This module seeks to enable students to develop an informed approach and clear focus to their future careers as creative practitioners.
-The first half of the module is dedicated to the Practical Project with students working in interdisciplinary groups across the Design School's post-graduate framework to specific live briefs.
-Here, I teach on the Designing for self-management of stroke recovery project where we work with stroke survivors participating and co-designing in the students' design development.
-In the second half of the module focuses on developing a detailed Proposal for the Major Project that students work on in TB3.
+The first half of the module is dedicated to the Practical Project with students working in interdisciplinary groups across the Design School's post-graduate framework developing projects according to specific live briefs.
+Here, I co-deliver the Design for Health project focusing on designing solutions that support and potentially improve people's physical and mental health.
+The second half of the module is dedicated to developing a detailed Proposal for the Major Project that students work on in TB3.

 The Major Project DE7302 – During this module students develop their capstone project consolidating the knowledge gained in earlier modules.
-Informed and supported by prior learning, students produce a body of self-initiated work addressing a range of topics related to sustainability, demonstrating originality and critical analysis.
+Informed and supported by prior learning, students produce a body of self-initiated work addressing a range of topics related to sustainability in the broadest sense, demonstrating originality and critical analysis.

-My current research centres on designing for dementia care, in particular investigating the design of sensory enhanced environments and the facilitation of multi-sensory enrichment for people living with dementia benefiting their quality of life and that of their carers.
-Collaborating with experts from health science and care for older people, I have led the AHRC funded, interdisciplinary research project "Multi-sensory Environments in dementia care: the role of design" as Principal Investigator.
+Broadly interested in sensory design and design for therapeutic environments, my current practice-based research centres on designing for dementia care in particular, investigating the design of sensory enhanced environments and the facilitation of multi-sensory enrichment benefiting people living with dementia their carers (see Image Gallery below).
+Collaborating with experts from health science and care for older people, I led the AHRC funded, interdisciplinary research project "Multi-sensory Environments in dementia care: the role of design" as Principal Investigator.

 Collier, Lesley and Jakob, Anke (2017) The multisensory environment (MSE) in dementia care : examining its role and quality from a user perspective.
 HERD : Health Environments Research & Design Journal, 10(5), pp. 39-51.
 ISSN (print) 1937-5867